ztalbot2000/homebridge-cmd4/docs/Developers.md

 ```

 ## Unit Testing
 &nbsp;&nbsp;&nbsp; Unit testing is done using the Mocha framework for Javascript and was introduced in homebridge-cmd4 version 2.1.2.
 There are 2796 test cases and they all run successfully.
 They test the homebridge-Cmd4 module to make sure that all characteristics, services and names are correct.
-They also test the provided State.js and PS4.sh for their respective Get/Set characteristics.
 The provided config.json is also tested for proper definitions of all the homebridge-cmd4 config parameters.

 &nbsp;&nbsp;&nbsp; Unit testing is only possible in a development environment and can be achieved in the following manner.